Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 In Audit of the Universe I delve deeply into the subject of the Family and some its various aspects with regard to Society.
 In Origins of the Universe, book 3 of The Explanation series I’ll even go further and answer the question: WHY do we have the Family as the basis for society?

-To follow events and get the deep answers to the big questions of life sign up on the mailing list for notifications.
+To follow events and get the deep answers to the big questions of life, sign up on the mailing list for notifications in the right margin.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Does Discipline have a Place in Society Anymore?
+Please use the Social Network links just below to share this information from The Explanation, Does Discipline have a Place in Society Anymore?